+(cf. 0500 - Accountability)¶

+(cf. 0510 - School Accountability Report Card)¶

+The plan shall identify appropriate strategies and programs that will provide or maintain a high level of school safety and address the school's procedures for complying with existing laws related to school safety, including all of the following: (Education Code 32282)

+''' 1. -Child abuse reporting procedures consistent with Penal Code 11164-11174.3¶ ¶ (cf. 5141.4 - Child Abuse Prevention and Reporting)¶ '''

+Routine and emergency disaster procedures including, but not limited to:

+2. a.

+Adaptations for students with disabilities in accordance with the Americans with Disabilities Act¶ b.
+An earthquake emergency procedure system in accordance with Education Code 32282¶

 '''

-(cf. 0500 - Accountability)
+Π

-(cf. 0510 - School Accountability Report Card)
+(cf. 6159 - Individualized Education Program)¶

+¶

 '''

-The plan also shall identify appropriate strategies and programs that will provide or maintain a high level of school safety and address the school's procedures for complying with existing laws related to school safety, including all of the following: (Education Code 32282)

-1. Child abuse reporting procedures consistent with Penal Code 11164-11174.3

-(cf. 5141.4 - Child Abuse Prevention and Reporting)

-- 2. Routine and emergency disaster procedures including, but not limited to: - a.
-Adaptations for students with disabilities in accordance with the Americans with Disabilities Act b.
-An earthquake emergency procedure system in accordance with Education Code 32282 c.
-A procedure to allow public agencies, including the American Red Cross, to use school buildings, grounds, and equipment for mass care and welfare shelters during disasters or other emergencies affecting the public health and welfare

-(cf. 6159 - Individualized Education Program)